BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ### Implicit Connections
 Because some connections (like power and ground) are very common, the HDL provides the idea of an implicit connection scope to automatically make them when a block is instantiated.
-In our example, we can get rid of the explicit power and ground connections.
 The implicit scope defines the connections to make and the conditions for which ports to connect (through tags):

 ```python